jadarnel27/joshthecoder.com/_posts/2020-05-19-prevent-unexpected-failovers-when-patching-ags.markdown

     21:17:42.347 WARN  [QUORUM] Node 2: One off quorum (2)
     21:17:42.347 INFO  [QUORUM] Node 2: death timer is started at 2020/05/12-01:17:42.347 and expires in 90 seconds

-This is an interesting little note that SVR13 has decided *wait* on updating its paxos tag until it can reach the witness.
+This is an interesting little note that SVR13 has decided to *wait* on updating its paxos tag until it can reach the witness.

     21:17:42.347 INFO  [QUORUM] Node 2: Delaying update of next and last epoch until witness is arbitrated and we have quorum.
 Current view: 1302:00000000000000000000000000000000000000000000000000000000000000100